timothyf/MaskIt/README.md

 # MaskIt

-**MaskIt** is a lightweight Chrome extension that lets you add a movable, draggable circular blur or blackout mask anywhere on a webpage.
+**MaskIt** is a lightweight Chrome extension that lets you create draggable, resizable blur or solid masks anywhere on a webpage.
 Use it to hide annoying elements such as video instructor faces, ads, watermarks, popups, or any distractions that interfere with your focus.
+Masks automatically persist across page reloads and navigation.

 ---

 ## Features

-- Add a circular blur or black mask overlay on any webpage.
-- Drag and reposition the mask freely anywhere on the screen.
-- Helps improve focus by hiding unwanted or distracting content.
+- **Add Multiple Masks**: Create unlimited masks on any webpage
-- Simple and easy to use — just click the extension icon to activate.
+- **Drag & Resize**: Click and drag to reposition, use corner handle to resize
+- **Blur or Solid Mode**: Toggle between blur effect (adjustable 0-80px) or solid black (adjustable 0-100% opacity)
+- **Position Control**: Choose between fixed position (stays in view) or absolute (scrolls with content)
+- **Auto-Save**: Masks automatically save and restore on page reload and navigation
+- **Right-Click Menu**: Easy access to mask controls, mode switching, and removal
+- **Keyboard Shortcut**: Press `Ctrl+Shift+0` to quickly add a new mask

 ---